-Not all of the procedures that Dr. Guyuron offers are elective; he also operates on individuals who need facial reconstruction after an accident, cancer surgery or another type of trauma.
 Facial reconstructive surgery can help a patient feel whole again after a devastating event.
+Dr. Guyuron operates on individuals who need facial reconstruction after an accident, cancer surgery or another type of trauma.
 Depending on the case, facial reconstruction may involve a single operation or multiple operations staged to augment the safety of the operation.
+Dr. Guyuron combines his experience and skill to provide exceptional results for his patients.

 Some of the more common facial reconstruction surgeries are performed to repair the face after a fracture or serious laceration.
 Fracture cases typically involve the jawbone, cheekbone, eye socket(s) or the brow.
 Lacerations can cause visible scarring, nerve damage, tear duct injury or even the loss of an ear or other facial feature.